-The film actress Theta Bara used kohl to rim her eyes throughout her career.
+The film actress Theda Bara used kohl to rim her eyes throughout her career.
 She was thought of as one of cinema’s earliest sex symbols.
 Her “femme fatale” roles earned her the nickname The Vamp (short for vampire).
 She made over 40 films.
 Her eyes were her big feature.

 Charlie Chaplin in “The Tramp” (1915) wore kohl for a “comical effect.’’

 Rudolph Valentino, known as the “Great Lover” of the 1920’s, was masterful in applying classic kohl pigment for his “vampy” heartthrob look.

 Rolling Stones guitarist Keith Richards attributes his use of kohl to the Semi-nomadic tribes of North Africa, where he vacationed frequently in the late 1960’s.

 In 1972 Mick Jagger wore kohl as he rocked the glamour look.
 His slightly effervescent cat eyes made his audience swoon.

 Johnny Depp, as Jack Sparrow in the “Pirates of the Caribbean” films, wore kohl around his eyes.